hebatuallah/tech/readme.txt

-This sample of read me!
+This repositroy contains the solutions of some problems in different languages: ruby, java, c++ and others